 - Risks to rights and safety of animal and/or human research subjects;

 - Risks to the rights of students and trainees participating in research; and

 If a financial conflict of interest is identified, the OIC will determine whether the research can be undertaken with appropriate university management.

 6110.8 Outside Interest Committee

 The OCI is a small standing university committee that works with investigators and the OVPRG to resolve potential or apparent financial conflicts of interest by implementing reasonable controls.
 It also provides oversight for the implementation of this policy and makes recommendations for all future modifications.

-The "core" committee will be composed of three faculty members of the university's Research Council and the OVPRG.
+The "core" committee will be composed of a minimum of three faculty members and the OVPRG designee.
+The OVPR will appoint faculty members who have active research or substantial research experience and are representative of campus departments.
 Ad hoc members with subject matter expertise may be appointed by the OVPRG, as needed.
-Ex-officio membership may include representatives from the Office of General Counsel, the Office of Technology Transfer and Development, the Institutional Review Board (IRB), and the Laboratory Animal Care and Use Committee (LACUC), when appropriate.
+Ex-officio membership may include representatives from the Office of General Counsel, the Office of Technology Transfer, the Institutional Review Board (IRB), and the Institutional Animal Care and Use Committee (IACUC), when appropriate.

 In addition to this policy, OIC actions shall be in accordance with formal administrative procedures that are typically reviewed and approved by the provost in consultation with the Faculty Senate.
 However, any revision to this policy that affects the terms and conditions of employment of Bargaining Unit Faculty requires instead the approval of the university and of AAUP-WSU.
 All such revisions become effective upon their receiving the required approvals.